sreesreejuks/fabric-patterns/patterns/raw/README.md

-# Cleanzar: Extracting Clarity from Chaos 🧹✨
+# Raw: Extracting Clarity from Chaos 🧹✨

 ## Overview

-**Cleanzar** is a specialized tool designed to clean unstructured text from social media or blog comment sections.
+**Raw** is a specialized tool designed to clean unstructured text from social media or blog comment sections.
 It intelligently detects patterns, removes unnecessary metadata, and extracts user comments with precision and elegance.
-Say goodbye to timestamps, usernames, and clutter—Cleanzar transforms chaotic text into a clean, readable format. 🧠🔍
+Say goodbye to timestamps, usernames, and clutter — Raw transforms chaotic text into a clean, readable format. 🧠🔍

 ---

 ## Output 📋

-The output of **Cleanzar** includes:
+The output of **Raw** includes:

 - **Cleaned Comments**: Each comment is presented as raw text, with all metadata removed and formatted for readability.
 - **Lowercase Conversion with Proper Capitalization**: Comments are transformed to lowercase, except for the first letter of each line, which is capitalized.